 My constituent declared his autism before he was arrested, which should have triggered a different pathway from a normal arrest, but he was not diverted or safeguarded at the point of contact as he should have been.
 On the first occasion, no appropriate adult was called, his parents were not contacted as they should have been, and he was not assessed as fit for interview.
 A caution was issued against him, which was later quashed due to those lapses in procedure.
 Unfortunately, he was arrested again three years later, and his vulnerability and protected characteristics were not properly recognised by the police or the health professional who assessed him.
 In other words, the reasonable adjustments that are required by law were not made during detention or subsequently, and that case was dropped without charge.”

 Kevin Brennan notes further below that the police had no evidence to convict Sam but subsequently misled the IPCC in a report from the Deputy Chief Constable by later claiming that the case was dropped on ‘Public Interest’ grounds—implying that they had evidence to convict.
+To the contrary, the case against Sam was dropped because of insufficient evidence (see below).

 At this point in the debate Kevin Brennan notes that: “if Lord Bradley’s recommendations had been properly followed when my constituent was arrested in 2011 and 2014, the trauma that he and his family suffered could have been avoided.”
 Something that becomes relevant later.